proteanhq/protean/docs/index.rst

 **Protean** is a Clean Architecture oriented, Multi-Purpose Development Framework.
 Protean has been built to be customized to your needs, whether you are building a simple web app or an entire backend ecosystem for your company's offering.

+.. warning:: **Protean** is currently under active development.
+APIs and Interfaces are to be expected to change drastically and newer releases will almost certainly be backward incompatible.
+If you are interested in using Protean for your project, you may want to wait for the first stable production-ready version 0.1.0.
+If you want to use the framework *right now*, drop us an `email <subhash@team8solutions.com>`_.

 Beloved Features
 ----------------